djalbat/the-occam-user-manual/content/writing-with-highmark/project-versus-published-structure.md

 * Image files in an `image` directory.
 * A `README.md` file and a `README.mds` file.

-At the very least a project must have a `default.md` file in its root directory and an `index.html` file will be written to the root directory when publishing.
+At the very least a project must have a `default.md` file in its root directory and an `index.html` file will be written to this directory when publishing.
-The `font` directory is also written in stone if you want to use the web fonts that Highmark provides.
+The location of the `font` directory is also written in stone.
 Aside from these constraints, however, you are free to organise files and directories as you see fit.
 In particular a project's directory structure has no bearning on publishing at all.

 One concept that needs explanation before going any further is that of a division.
-Highmark can be used for creating not just books but also papers, presentations and so on.
+Highmark can be used for writing not just books but also papers, presentations and so on.
 Each of these formats comprises different elements such as chapters, sections, slides and the like.
 What therefore should Highmark use as its standard element?
 Any of the aforementioned elements would likely cause confusion out of context and therefore the standard element is called a division.
 This comes from `div` elements in HTML and although awkward at first it has the advantage of being generic.
-Each Markdown file in a Highmark project results in a division, with two exceptions.
+So each Markdown file in a Highmark project results in a division, albeit with some exceptions.
-The first is embedding and the second is when the divisions are paginated.
-Both of these exceptions will be covered in what follows.

-Although publishing is unaffected by the project's directory structure there are some Markdown elements, called directives, which do have an effect or are otherwise related:
+Although publishing is unaffected by the project's directory structure there are some Markdown elements, called directives, which do have an effect or are otherwise related.
+They are:

 * `@index`
 * `@ignore`